SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find out more and book your tickets on this tour today

-This tour takes you to some of the best food spots around the Mission District.
-On this 3-hour tour, you'll stop at 5 local, mom and pop shops and restaurants.
-Along the way, you'll sample everything from the best marinated meat tacos in town to the best falafel around.
+This tour takes you to some of the best food spots around the Mission District, whose culinary scene has exploded thanks to its rich cultural diversity.
+On this 3-hour tour, you'll stop at five local mom-and-pop shops and restaurants.

 As you stroll through this diverse neighborhood, you'll also learn more about its history and the stories behind its colorful street art.

 The tour includes all food tastings and snacks, so you don't have to worry about paying at each location.
-Wear comfortable shoes as you will be on your feet for the full two hours.
+Another benefit is that you get to skip the lines at all of these popular eateries!

 It runs most Fridays and Sundays.